open-contracting/standard/standard/docs/en/schema/reference.md

    :list: implementation
 ```

-Information on subcontracts is not currently included in the release candidate schema, but may be handled by [proposed extensions](conformance_and_extensions.md)
+Information on subcontracts is not currently included in the core OCDS schema, but may be handled by [proposed extensions](conformance_and_extensions.md)

 #### Transaction